quaziashfaq/notes/cloud/aws.md

   - AD connector - allow on pemise users to login to aws applications with AD
   - distributed service with automatic failover
   - compatible with other aws services
-  - aws organizationsk
+  - aws organizations - centrally goern and manage multiple aws accounts in one place.

-- AWS Orgaganizations
+- AWS Organizations
-Management and governance
+#### Management and governance
   - Account management services
     - AWS control tower
     - AWS org